 A student's transcript is sent to a transfer institution only at the student's written request.
-The college also sends the student a confirmation that the transcript was sent.
 Personal reference questionnaires from transfer institutions to which students have applied are answered by the college with certain restrictions.
 Questions about the student's character or morals are answered only if information in the file can supply these answers and with the understanding that these answers are subject to review by the student at the receiving institution.
 Disciplinary action also may be revealed, if the college has taken final action in the case, if such action is recorded in the file and if such action was designated as a primary offense.